92kareeem/Hyperspectral_Imaging/README.md

 This repository contains code for analyzing a hyperspectral imaging dataset.
 The code performs data preprocessing, model training, and evaluation using a 1D Convolutional Neural Network (CNN).

 ## Repository Structure
-*   `main.ipynb` or `main.py`: The main script containing the code for data loading, preprocessing, model training, and evaluation.
+*   `Project.ipynb` : The main script containing the code for data loading, preprocessing, model training, and evaluation.
-*   `report.pdf` : A short report summarizing the preprocessing steps, insights from dimensionality reduction, model selection, training, and evaluation details, and key findings with suggestions for improvement.
+*   `Project Report.pdf` : A short report summarizing the preprocessing steps, insights from dimensionality reduction, model selection, training, and evaluation details, and key findings with suggestions for improvement.
 *   `TASK-ML-INTERN.csv`: The hyperspectral imaging dataset.
 *   `README.md`: This file.